simon-brooke/the-great-game/doc/Pathmaking.md

 ### Pathmaking and scale

 Dealing with large heightmaps - doing anything at all with them - is extremely compute intensive.
-Just converting a 1000x1000 heightmap from STL to SVG is currently taking 8 hours and 15 minutes; and it ends up with a 46 megabyte SVG file!
-However, most of the time cost is in writing.
-Reading the STL file takes four and a quarter seconds; converting that STL to SVG in memory takes less than five seconds.
-So the huge cost is writing the file with Dali.

-    walkmap.core=> (time (def stl (decode-binary-stl "../the-great-game/resources/maps/heightmap.stl")))
-    "Elapsed time: 4285.231513 msecs"
-    #'walkmap.core/stl
-    walkmap.core=> (time (def svg (stl-to-svg stl)))
-    "Elapsed time: 4865.798059 msecs"
-    #'walkmap.core/svg

-"Elapsed time: 2.969569560662E7 msecs"

 We cannot effectively do routing at metre scale - which is what we ultimately need in settlements - across the entire thousand kilometre square map in one pass.
 But also we don't need to because much of the continent is by design relatively unpeopled and relatively untracked.
 The basic concept of the Steppe is that there are two north/south routes, the one over the Midnight Pass into the Great Place and the one via Hans'hua down to the Cities of the Coast, and those can be part of the 'designed roads' map.
 So we can basically exclude most of the Steppe from routing altogether.
 We can also - for equally obvious reasons exclude the ocean.
 The ocean makes up roughly half of the 1000x1000 kilometre map, the steppe and plateau take up half of what's left, mountain massifs eat into the remainder and my feeling is that much of the eastern part of the continent is probably too arid to be settled.
 So we probably end up only having to dynamically route about 20% of the entire map.